horejsek/python-webdriverwrapper/README.markdown

 `pip install webdriverwrapper`

-Support for Python 2.6 and higher (including Python 3).
+Support for Python 3.4 and higher.

 ## How to install chromedriver